 Competitive swimmers and triathletes, Pam and Connie passed their grueling workouts by engaging in passionate conversations about starting their own company and baking, which ultimately inspired them to leave their respective careers in fashion and finance.
 They opened a small bread shop in 1995, which they named Levain Bakery.

 From the start they baked everything fresh on-site each day and donated the day’s leftovers to charity each night, actions that remain solidly in place almost 25 years later.
-Levain Bakery now has seven locations with more to come, plus ecommerce gift boxes, and is making its debut in grocery stores in 2020 with the debut of Levain Bakery Frozen Cookies!
+Levain Bakery now has eight locations with more to come, plus ecommerce gift boxes, and recently made its debut in grocery stores with the debut of Levain Bakery Frozen Cookies!

 We take our name from the French word for the natural leavening agent made of flour, water and wild yeasts: Levain.
 In the United States, a levain is more commonly known as a sourdough starter.
 While Levain Bakery is now best known for the six-ounce cookies, Pam and Connie started their business making artisanal breads for restaurants around New York City.
 We love that our name continues to honor those roots.